 Svein Gunnar Kjøde

-The subsequent investigation of the current methodology informing the innovation programme identified challenges in the application of dominant methods and tools for innovation and creative problem-solving.
-Furthermore, the findings suggest significant barriers to substantial, systems-level innovations in the initial framing of such industry-wide projects., In conclusion, the study proposes a generalisable set of processual considerations in the planning and facilitating future designerly approaches to systemic innovation projects in an industry setting.
+The subsequent investigation into the methodology informing the innovation project identified challenges in applying dominant innovation methods and tools in such systemic contexts.
+In conclusion, the study proposes generalizable considerations in the planning and framing of multi-actor systemic innovation projects.

 Keywords: systemic innovation, transitioning, sociotechnical systems, systemic design